 To create an object, you must first highlight the tiles that will be grouped together while in Edit mode.
 Once highlighted, you can right click to open the context menu, then select the Create Object menu item within the Faces menu.
+You can also click the Create Object button in the Scene tab.
 Doing so will remove the tiles and replace them with an instance of the newly created object.
 Instances can be selected like tiles, moved, and rotated.
 The new object will also be listed in the Scene tab, and can be dragged into a layer to help organize your list of objects.
 When you create an object, its origin point will be placed relative to where the crosshair is located.
 Check the Object Points section below on how you can change this position.

 There are two ways to rename an object.
 You can double click the name of the object listed in the Scene tab, or you can right-click and choose the Rename Object menu item.